 We all want to raise our children to be polite, well-mannered and behaved.
 Having good manners begins at home and needs to be taught.
 We’ve all seen those kids acting crazy, running amok and not listening to their parents, and have often been on the receiving end of that behavior.
 It’s not a pretty sight.
 Kids are not born knowing proper behavior for varying situations; they need to be taught and have the opportunity to practice them again and again and again.
 The best place is to practice it at home and can begin at a very young age!
 Kids as young as one can be taught to say please and thank you and as they grow can learn more and more.

 One of the places kids need the most practice is at the dinner table.
 Knowing how to act in a socially acceptable way at a table is an invaluable life skill.
 Who amongst us wants to go out to eat dinner with a friend that’s spitting food into a napkin and putting their feet on the table??!
 Not us!
 We don’t want our kids to grow into these kind of adults so we need to teach them at home when they are young.
-Allowing your children to have plenty of practice at home in a safe environment helps to set them up for success in future situations such as in the lunchroom, eating at a friend’s house, in a restaurant, at a business meeting and, dare we say, future dates.
+Teaching table manners allows your children to have plenty of practice at home in a safe environment helps to set them up for success in future situations such as in the lunchroom, eating at a friend’s house, in a restaurant, at a business meeting and, dare we say, future dates.

 This will be the first in a series of posts that deal with teaching manners to your kids in different situations.
 Each situation is unique but all have the same key important “rules”: